-- If you are importing multiple animals, where possible, we will try to house same species (i.e. two dogs) in adjacent pens.
+- If you are importing multiple animals, we will try to house same species ( for example, two dogs) in adjacent pens, where possible.

-- Your animal will be fed a high quality, nutritionally balanced commercial dry food, once daily during their stay (unless veterinary advice states multiple feeds are required).
+- We will feed your animal a high quality, nutritionally balanced commercial dry food, once daily during their stay (unless veterinary advice states multiple feeds are required).

-- If your animal has a special dietary requirement you must identify this when applying for your permit under the “special needs” requirement.
-All special needs requirements must have a veterinary statement outlining the animal’s condition and reason for providing a different diet.
-This statement must accompany your permit application.
+- If your animal has a special dietary requirement you must submit a special care animal declaration [PDF, 310KB] outlining the animal’s condition and reason for requiring a different diet when making your quarantine booking.

-- If approval is given for a special diet, the items will need to be sourced in Australia and provided to the facility with a copy of the veterinarian statement.
+- If we approve your animal to receive a special diet, you must source the food in Australia and provide it to the PEQ facility with a copy of the special care animal declaration [PDF, 310KB]

-- Food must not be sent with your animal.
-Any food sent with animals will be destroyed upon arrival due to the possible quarantine risks.
+- Do not send food with your animal.
+We will destroy any food sent with animals upon arrival due to the possible biosecurity risks associated with the food.

-- Please don’t send items to the facility as the Department of Agriculture and Water Resources does not take responsibility for any items sent to or left at the facility.
+- Please don’t send items to the facility.
+We do not take responsibility for any items sent to or left at the facility.

-- All bedding, soft toys, comfort items etc that travel with the animal in their transport crate will be destroyed upon arrival as they become soiled during the journey.
+- We will destroy all bedding, soft toys, comfort items etc that travels with the animal in their transport crate upon arrival as they become soiled during the journey.

-- The department will provide bedding for cats and dogs to suit their breed and age.
+- We will provide bedding for cats and dogs to suit their breed and age.

 Visiting and exercise

-- Under the current import conditions many animals undergo just 10 days in post entry quarantine.
-In this period departmental staff are focused on providing the care your animal needs, while managing the administrative and biosecurity requirements that prepare your animal for release.
-Due to the short quarantine period, visiting of animals in post entry quarantine is not permitted.
-If your animal remains in quarantine for longer than expected, visitation may be discussed with the manager of the facility.
+- Under the current import conditions, most animals undergo 10 days in post entry quarantine.
+In this period we are focused on providing the care your animal needs, while managing the administrative and biosecurity requirements to prepare your animal for release from biosecurity control.
+Due to the short quarantine isolation period, we do not permit visiting of animals in post entry quarantine.

-- Department of Agriculture and Water Resources staff will attend to your animal’s exercise needs during its time in quarantine.
-The kennel runs in the facilities are well set up, and provide most animals with adequate room to exercise within their run.
-Where veterinary advice recommends additional exercise is required, departmental staff will provide this.
+- We will attend to your animal’s exercise needs during his/her time in quarantine.
+The runs in the facilities are well set up, and provide most animals with adequate room to exercise within their run.
+Where veterinary advice recommends additional exercise, we will provide this.

-- Grooming and bathing of animals will be provided by Department of Agriculture and Water Resources staff during their quarantine period for biosecurity and/or hygiene reasons only.
+- We will groom and bathe animals during their quarantine isolation period for biosecurity and/or hygiene reasons only.

-- It is recognised that some animals may require specialist grooming during the quarantine period.
-This requirement can be discussed with the facility manager and an appointment made.
+- We recognise some animals may require specialist grooming during the quarantine isolation period.
+You can discuss this requirement with the facility manager.
 Supervision fees will apply.